ZXPrism/CP-Solutions/README.md

 This repository holds all my CP (Competitive Programming) solutions since `2025.01.26`.

 ## Summary of Key Ideas
+- How to solve problems
+  - think rigorously, never make uncertain assumption and believe your own intuition
+  - plus some love
 - Binary Search
   - just an optimization tool, think about linear version first
   - on indexes -> explicit